doctor500/cv/index.md

 ### Latest Professional Projects

+`May 2024 - Present`
+**SPSE Migration from Bare Metal to Goverment-certified Cloud**, GovTech Procurement

+Execute & supervise the Automation process of the SPSE migration process.
+Do assessment, troubleshooting, and design for implementing automation at the infrastructure level.
+We're ongoing moving more than 600 SPSE to a Government-certified cloud.
+Provide them with better security & reliable infrastructure.

 `Aug 2022 - Sep 2022`
 **Config & Secret Management for Selly.id using Vault Cluster**, Gojek - GoTo Financial (GTF)